-In accordance with section 705(a)(1) of the Act, and 19 CFR 351.210(b)(4), and based on the Petitioners' request, 23 we are aligning the final CVD determination in this investigation with the final determination in the companion AD investigation of cold-rolled steel from Korea.
-Consequently, the final CVD determination will be issued on the same date as the final AD steel product containing by weight at least 0.6 percent but not more than 6 percent of silicon, not more than 0.08 percent of carbon, not more than 1.0 percent of aluminum, and no other element in an amount that would give the steel the characteristics of another alloy steel, in coils or in straight lengths."
+In accordance with section 705(a)(1) of the Act and 19 CFR 351.210(b)(4), and based on Petitioners' request, we are aligning the final CVD determination in this investigation with the final determination in the companion antidumping duty (AD) investigation of hot-rolled steel from Korea.
+Consequently, the final CVD determination in this investigation will be issued on the same date as the final AD determination, which is currently scheduled to be due no later than May 23, 2016, unless postponed.